casualGamer-dev/Nuon/doc/HACKING/HelpfulTools.md

 Note that currently the callgraph generator can't detect calls that pass through function pointers.

-## Getting emacs to edit Tor source properly
+## Getting emacs to edit Nuon source properly

 Nick likes to put the following snippet in his .emacs file: